wp-plugins/slideshowfx/readme.txt

 Sorry, no screenshots

 == Changelog ==
+= Version 1.01 March 22nd, 2013 =
+Correction in file header to avoid error "The plugin does not have a valid header".

 = Version 1.00 December 21st, 2012 =
 First version based on SlideshowFx for Joomla from same author.